Kalibo

-Kalibo, officially the Municipality of Kalibo (Aklanon: Banwa it Kalibo; Hiligaynon: Banwa sang Kalibo; Bayan ng Kalibo), is a 1st class municipality and capital of the Province of Aklan, Philippines.
-According to the 2020 census, it has a population of 89,127 people.
+Kalibo, officially the Municipality of Kalibo (Aklanon: Banwa it Kalibo; Hiligaynon: Banwa sang Kalibo; Bayan ng Kalibo), is a municipality and capital of the Province of Aklan, Philippines.
+According to the 2024 census, it has a population of 93,218 people.
+It is the most populous town in the province.

-Kalibo is located in the north-west of Panay.
-It is the main transportation hub for the resort island of Boracay.
-The municipality is known for the Ati-Atihan festival, the semi-urban and multi-awarded mangrove forest, the Bakhawan Eco-Park and piña-weaving which in February 2018, the National Commission for Culture and the Arts, along with the government of Aklan, began the process of nominating Kalibo piña-weaving in the UNESCO Intangible Cultural Heritage Lists.
-Same nomination for inclusion in the intangible cultural heritage lists is the Ati-atihan festival of the people of Aklan.
+The municipality is known for the Ati-Atihan festival, the semi-urban and multi-awarded mangrove forest Bakhawan Eco-Park, and the piña-weaving, which was inscribed to the UNESCO Intangible Cultural Heritage List in 2023.

 Etymology

 The term Kalibo comes from the Aklanon word sangkâ líbo, ("one thousand"), reputedly the number of native Ati who attended the first Catholic Mass celebrated there.
 Kalibo was originally spelled as Calivo.

 The town of Kalibo was originally called Akean by the inhabitants, similar to the name of the river nearby.
 The word akean itself connotes the warbling of running waters, from the root word akae, meaning "to boil".
 Akae-akae means "to bubble" or "to boil" or "to make the sound of bubbling or boiling" in the Aklanon language.

 The Spaniards interchanged the names Aklan and Calivo to refer to the town.
 Aside from these two, other names such as Calibo, Daclan, Adan, and Calibog have been used.